 All Diversity Lectures are in the Vieve Gore Concert Hall @ 7:30 p.m.

 Diversity Dialogues are discussions about race, class, gender, sexual orientation, age, ability, religion, immigration status and ways that these dimensions intersect and impact our identities.
 These open, honest and respectful discussions provide opportunities to learn and practice effective strategies for listening, sharing ideas, and gaining knowledge on diversity issues with others.
-Please contact the Diversity and International Center for more information.
+Fall 2013 Diversity Dialogues will be held on September 10, October 23, and November 12 at 4 pm in the Diversity & International Center.

 Held annually during Spring Semester, International Fest is an evening celebration focused on sharing cultures, food, music, and dance planned primarily by Westminster’s international students in collaboration with ASWC.